-We are a network marketing company that sells a wide range of weight management products, nutritional supplements, energy, sports & fitness products and personal care products within one industry segment as defined under Statement of Financial Accounting Standards, of SFAS, No. 131, Disclosures about Segments of an Enterprise and Related Information.
-Our products are manufactured by third party providers and then sold to independent distributors who sell Herbalife products to retail consumers or other distributors.
+We are a network marketing company that sells a wide range of weight management products, nutritional supplements, energy, sports & fitness products and personal care products within one industry segment as defined under FASB ASC Topic 280, Segment Reporting.
+Our products are manufactured by third party providers and manufactured in our Suzhou, China facility, and in our recently acquired manufacturing facility located in Orange County, California, and then are sold to independent distributors who sell Herbalife products to retail consumers or other distributors.
 We sell products in 70 countries throughout the world and we are organized and managed by geographic region.
-We have elected to aggregate our operating segments into one reporting segment, except China, as management believes that our operating segments have similar operating characteristics and similar long term operating performance.
-In making this determination, management believes that the operating segments are similar in the nature of the products sold, the product acquisition process, the types of customers to whom products are sold, the methods used to distribute the products, and the nature of the regulatory environment.
+We have elected to aggregate our operating segments into one reporting segment, except China, as management believes that our operating segments have similar operating segments are similar in the nature of the products sold, the product acquisition process, the types of customers to whom products are sold, the methods used to distribute the products, and the nature of the regulatory environment.